 |Title:||Assistant Athletic Director, Communications|

-Rob Bentley is presently is in his 13th year working in the Athletics Communications Office at Ferris State University in the 2012-13 athletics season and was recently promoted to Assistant Athletic Director for Communications.
+Rob Bentley begins his 14th year working in the Athletics Communications Office at Ferris State University in the 2013-14 athletics season and was promoted to Assistant Athletic Director for Communications a year ago.

 Prior to his current position heading the athletics